THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
+* 10/2020: I will serve as the Program Committee Member (PC Member) of AISTATS 2021.
 * 09/2020: Our technical report, The ATT&CK Matrix of AI Security, is released (in Chinese). [[Link]](https://ai.tencent.com/ailab/media/AI%E5%AE%89%E5%85%A8%E7%9A%84%E5%A8%81%E8%83%81%E9%A3%8E%E9%99%A9%E7%9F%A9%E9%98%B5.pdf) [[News]](https://www.jiqizhixin.com/articles/2020-09-25-9)
 * 08/2020: I will serve as the Program Committee Member (PC Member) of AAAI 2021 and IJCAI 2021.
 * 07/2020: One paper is accepted by ECCV 2020 and its code is also released in Github.
+* 06/2020: I will serve as the Program Committee Member (PC Member) of NeurIPS 2020.

 ## Research